In this article I am discussing the tidal power plant working, types, advantages and disadvantages. You will find it informative and exciting.

 - Marine life is affected.

-Thanks for reading about tidal power plant working principle.
+Thanks for reading about the “working of tidal power plant.”
+For more information visit Wikipedia.